FAQs

 Do I need to have travel insurance?

-Yes, you are required to have a travel health care insurance policy that covers health costs above and beyond OHIP during the dates of your travels in Costa Rica.
+Yes, you are required to have a travel health care insurance policy that covers health costs above and beyond OHIP during the dates of your travels in Nepal.
 If you opted into OCAD University student insurance, you are covered while you are traveling outside Canada.
 If you opted out of OCAD University student insurance, you must check that your policy covers you while traveling abroad.

 Trip cancellation is optional.
 You can obtain travel insurance through banks, Blue Cross, Manulife, as well as other providers.
 Be sure to read through the details of your policy to understand what is covered and what is not covered during your time abroad.
 For more information about travel insurance, read this article, http://www.lonelyplanet.com/canada/travel-tips-and-articles/76903.